strvcom/ios-version-icon/README.md

 ## Usage

-* Make a duplicate of your app icon resource in asset catalog - let's have for example AppIcon and AppIconOriginal.
+* Make a duplicate of your app icon resource in asset catalog - let's have for example _AppIcon_ and _AppIconOriginal_.
 The copy is used as a backup.
 Production builds typically have no icon overlays.
 * Create a new Run Script Phase in Build Settings > Build Phases in your app
 * Use this shell script:
 ```shell